avinashbr/WFHackathon/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Please run the https://github.com/avinashbr/faProductivity spring boot application for the backend services

 # How to use the application
 Open the application on chrome browse